-Figure 28: One York Street and Harbour Plaza Active Ground Floor Retail and Fenestration
+Figure 29: One York Street and Harbour Plaza Active Ground Floor Retail and Fenestration

-Figure 27: Visualization Active Ground Floor Retail and Fenestration
+Figure 28: Visualization Active Ground Floor Retail and Fenestration

 - 8. Building entrances should be designed to prevent door swing conflict with pedestrian routes.
-Alcoves around entrances should be intentionally designed to be inviting and to encourage CPTED principles as part of the geometry and lighting. (sharp and dark corners with opaque façade materials should be avoided) - 9.
+Alcoves around entrances should be intentionally designed to be inviting and to encourage Crime Prevention Through Environmental Design (C.P.T.E.D.) principles as part of the geometry and lighting (sharp and dark corners with opaque façade materials should be avoided). - 9.
 Primary business and residential lobby entrances must be well-lit and visually prominent ensuring entrances are easily identifiable and architecturally distinct, fostering feelings of safety, security and legibility. - 10.
 Cantilevers and arcades are encouraged on south and west facing façades, as well as façades that face public spaces.
 The minimum pedestrian clearance height within a cantilever or arcade should be no less than 4.5m.
 For depths greater than 2.0m, clearance heights should be greater than 4.5m, with a ratio of 1:2 (depth to height) or greater being preferred. - 11.
 When possible, large format retail uses should be positioned on the second floor or wrapped with small or medium format retail areas that incorporate their own entries.
 Inactive street walls associated with larger format retail areas should be minimized. - 12.
-Setbacks from streets and open spaces should provide interstitial space for residential private amenities or retail frontages. - a.
-Setbacks along residential frontages should create a clear distinction between private and public realms.
+Setbacks from streets and open spaces should provide interstitial space for residential private amenities or retail frontages. a.
+Setbacks along residential frontages should create a clear - distinction between private and public realms.
 Transitions can be distinguished through entry walkways, fencing, planting, material and elevation changes.
 Residential patios should be well-protected for the lower 0.9m of the patio (measured from patio height), but also be open enough above this to positively animate the street. - b.
 Setbacks adjacent to retail uses should provide an appropriate mix of hardscaping and landscaping, allowing for spill out spaces around entries and landscaping or furnishings in locations best suited to address pedestrian flow and environmental conditions.
 Designs should embody an urban character to extend and enhance the experience of the public realm. - 13.
 Courtyards with private outdoor amenities should be provided within developments wherever possible.
 Units fronting onto a courtyard should be treated similarly to those facing a street or open space. - 14.
-Waste and recycling storage areas should be internally located either in a building or positioned subtly within a site with minimal visibility from the street and/ or adjacent open space.
-Their design should be integrated within the façade or site plan to play a background role within the overall experience.
+Loading and waste storage access should be oriented away from primary entry into development and public spaces.
+Where possible loading and waste storage areas should be integrated into buildings along rear or side facing lots.
+Development will prove that loading and storage areas provide screening from surrounding existing uses.
+Where possible, loading and storage should be consolidated to reduce overall impacts and points of access.
+Outdoor waste storage should not be permitted.

-Figure 29: One York St. Cantilever Treatment
+Figure 30: One York St. Cantilever Treatment

-Figure 30: Eight Eighty Residential Courtyard
+Figure 31: Eight Eighty Residential Courtyard